thanks4opensource/tri2b-quad4me/README.md

 This repository contains code plus a (my) primitive build environment for compiling, linking, and testing it.
 I sincerely doubt that anyone will find the build environment useful -- if you have a potential use for the implementations you will doubtless have your own such environment.
 This one is included mainly as a "sanity check" that the complete codebase has been included and is buildable.

 The build system is primitive, idiosyncratic, and completely undocumented.
 I include it here without any intention of supporting it.
-But see [RFIIE: Build system enhancements](#rfiie_build_system_enhancements) in the event that generosity drives you to offer any suggestions for improving it.
+But see [RFIIE: Build system enhancements](#rfiie_build_system_enhancements) in the event that generosity drives you to offer any suggestions for its improvement.